 As it has been famously said by management guru Peter Drucker: "What gets measured gets managed";

-How do you decide what KPI's you want to track?
+- How do you decide which KPIs you want to track?

-A rule of thumb for measurement is going from X (current state) to Y (desired future state) by date (have a deadline for achieving your strategic goal).
+A rule of thumb for measurement is going from X (current state) to Y (desired future state) by date - Set a deadline for achieving your specified strategic goal.

-For example, one of your strategic priorities is to "Enter new markets", then you can use these different sample strategic goals to measure your progress:
+For example, if one of your strategic priorities is to "Enter new markets", then you can use these different sample strategic goals to measure your progress:

 - Enter X, Y, Z markets by date.

 - 20% market share in each new market by date.